-Paper Code: ENGMAJ403-4
+Paper Code: ENGADL14034

-Paper Title: Introduction to Linguistics
+Paper Title: Linguistics

 [Credit: 4 (L+T)], Marks: 100

 Course description and objectives: This paper seeks to introduce students to linguistics as a scientific study of languages and to familiarise them with its various branches as well as key concepts.
 It will also acquaint students with different levels of language organisation besides enhancing their linguistic competence.
 The objective is to emphasize the formal organisation of the English language in general and linguistics in particular.